masaccio/numbers-parser/docs/Numbers.md

 # Numbers file format

 [SheetsJS has documented](https://oss.sheetjs.com/notes/iwa/) some of the core file format details.
 These notes are additional information tracking other discoveries.
+The project also has an [IWA inspector](https://sheetjs.com/tools/iwa-inspector/) which may be more useful than using `unpack-numbers`.

 ## Cell formats